elunna/nerfhack-changelog/README.md

 * Artifacts always blast you if they have the chance (instead of passing a 1 in 4 roll)
 * Artifact blasts inflict much more damage (SLASH'EM)
 * Increase rate of artifact drops slightly; allow lenses and amulets to generate as artifacts.
+* Increase timeout of artifact invokes to match prayer timeout.

 ### Specific artifact changes
 * Cleaver is prevented from cleaving peaceful bystanders (unless cursed) (xNetHack)
 * Excalibur will fix any negative enchantment on it when created from #dipping (xNetHack)
+* Buff Excalibur with magic missile attacks (from Hack'EM)
 * Eye of the Aethiopica must be worn to grant energy regeneration and half-spell damage.
 * Eyes of the Overworld protect against more gaze attacks (EvilHack)
 * Eyes of the Overworld's xray-vision range was increased to 8 (from FIQHack).